-The Import Data Dictionary function in the File menu updates the data dictionary from the contents of a Microsoft Excel spreadsheet or XML file containing information about an application's tables, fields, and relations.
-You must have already added the database to the data dictionary; this function then updates properties such as table and field captions, field Reportable status, and table data groups.
+The Import Data Dictionary function in the File menu updates the data dictionary from the contents of a Microsoft Excel spreadsheet or XML file containing information about an application's tables, fields, relations, and application views.
+You must have already added the database to the data dictionary; this function then adds or updates tables, fields, relations, and application views in the data dictionary.

 Microsoft Excel Spreadsheet